gvwilson/sensibleadventures/eimin-medef/eimin-medef.md

 must learn to think more than one move ahead."
 He scratched the side of his nose.
 "For example, think about---what's her name?
 Hediyeh?"

 "I'd rather not," I said sourly.
-I had spent hours carving that pawn\...
+I had spent hours carving that pawn...

 He shook his head.
 "Eimin, just because you can't *drome*, it doesn't mean you're deaf and blind.
 Look at pocket mice.
 They can't *drome*